-Board members who were elected and/or re-elected in 2016 or earlier were required to reach the targeted number of shares by year-end 2019.
-Ivo Furrer (elected in 2017) and Richard M. Campbell-Breeden (elected in 2018) are required to reach the targeted number of shares by year-end 2020 and 2021, respectively.
-Romeo Lacher, Eunice Zehnder-Lai and Olga Zoutendijk (all elected in 2019) are required to reach the targeted number of shares by year-end 2022.
+Board members who were elected and/or re-elected in 2017 or earlier (i.e. all Board members except for Romeo Lacher [Chairman], Richard M. Campbell-Breeden, Kathryn Shih, Eunice Zehnder-Lai and Olga Zoutendijk) were required to reach the targeted number of shares by year-end 2020.
+Richard M. Campbell-Breeden is required to reach the targeted number of shares by year-end 2021.
+Romeo Lacher (Chairman), Eunice Zehnder-Lai and Olga Zoutendijk are required to reach the targeted number of shares by year-end 2022.
+Kathryn Shih is required to reach the targeted number of shares by year-end 2023.

-FINANCIAL STATEMENTS JULIUS BAER GROUP LTD. 2019 SHAREHOLDINGS OF THE BOARD OF DIRECTORS AND EXECUTIVE BOARD
+FINANCIAL STATEMENTS JULIUS BAER GROUP LTD. 2020 SHAREHOLDINGS OF THE BOARD OF DIRECTORS AND EXECUTIVE BOARD

-Shareholdings of the members of the Executive Board
+Shareholdings of the members of the Executive Board1